bjornbytes/lovr-docs/guides/Shaders.md

 The vertex and fragment stages share the constants block, so they should match or one should be a subset of the other.

+When the active shader is changed, constants will be preserved.

 ### Vertex Attributes